lubomirkamensky/json2mqtt/README.md

 ---
 JSON transformation mapping using list or set comprehension.

-Example: neurio.txt where the original JSON is refferred to as "dataSet"
+Example: See file neurio.txt where the original JSON data is refferred to as "dataSet"

 [ (i['type'],i['p_W']) for i in dataSet['channels'] ]